Instagram Bombshell Genesis Lopez Exposes Booty In Tiny Black Thong & Leopard-Print Crop Top

 Genesis Lopez is one of the hottest women on social media, and although she doesn’t boast as many followers as some models like Playboy vixen Lindsey Pelas, her 4.5 million following is nothing to scoff about.
 Those fans absolutely love the model’s racy photos, and this week was no different as she rocked a booty-baring ensemble for her admirers to enjoy.

-In the sexy snapshot, Genesis is seen standing on a spiral staircase in front of a bright window.
+In the sexy snapshot, Genesis was seen standing on a spiral staircase in front of a bright window.
 She wore a skimpy little black thong that showcased her epic curves, full booty, and tiny waist.
 She added a leopard-print crop top that could barely contain her ample bust as she flashed her cleavage and toned arms for the camera.

 Genesis wore her long, dark hair parted down the center and styled in straight strands that fell down her back and brushed over her shoulder as she reached around and grabbed her booty in the NSFW photo.